pmcgoohan/targeting-zero-mev/content-layer.md

 *   Shufflers share their entropy with vaults who then reveal it if the shufflers don’t to **prevent withholding**.
 *   If the process halts because a participant has gone offline or is being obstructive, skippers act to jump the set and **prevent denial of service**.
 *   _eth2_: if a validator proposes a block that diverges from this consensus content, it fails attestation and is not included and the validator may be slashed
-*   _centralized rollup sequencer_: if the sequencer fails to write the consensus content, they are be slashed and possibly voted out
+*   _centralized rollup sequencer_: if the sequencer fails to write the consensus content, they are slashed and possibly voted out
 *   _distributed rollup sequencer_: as with eth2, their block is not be validated by the consensus and fails and/or they are slashed